WillFantom/Composing/media/ReadMe.md

 - Radarr: A service for automating Movie downloads
 - Lidarr: A service for automating Music downloads
 - Overeerr: A frontend to add content to the above services (can be used by N users)
+- Requestrr: A Discord bot for making media requests via Overseerr
 - Tdarr (Intel QSV variant): A services for automating the transcoding process

 For media request notifications (mobile), I suggest the app LunaSea.